-Ali’s grandson became a bar mitzvah at a Philadelphia synagogue in 2012.
+Ali’s grandson became a at a Philadelphia synagogue in 2012.

 Jacob Wertheimer, the son of Khaliah Ali-Wertheimer and Spencer Wertheimer, was called to the Torah at the historic Congregation Rodeph Shalom in front of 150 people, including the former heavyweight champion.

 Ali’s daughter, who was raised Muslim, said at the time, “No one put any pressure on Jacob to believe one way or another.
 He chose this on his own because he felt a kinship with Judaism and Jewish culture,” and that it “meant a lot to Jacob” that Ali was there.

 Ali, who was raised a Baptist named Cassius Clay, converted to Islam in the 1960s and changed his name.

 He was esteemed by several prominent Jewish figures, including the comedian-actor Billy Crystal, who imitated the boxer.
 Among his biggest supporters was sportscaster Howard Cosell, who was among the first to call the boxer by his conversion name and defended him when Ali was stripped of his title in the late 1960s for failing to enter the U.S. Army because of his Muslim faith.